St Andrew is the patron saint of Scotland and he is celebrated on 30 November. This is called St Andrew's Day.

 Traditional food may be eaten, like cullen skink - which is a type of fish soup - or lamb.

-St Andrew's Day is also a bank holiday.
+St Andrew's Day is also a holiday in Scotland.
 It is not a law that everyone has the day off work, so some people will still go to work!

 Despite St Andrew's Day being the day of their patron saint , most Scottish people celebrate Burns Night (25 January) and Hogmanay (New Year) more.